thriveweb/sailinginparadise/content/boatTours/2018-08-31-proposals.md

   take our breath away"

   There are many ways to pop the question on board.
+Some to consider include;

-Perhaps consider a traditional bended knee approach, arriving at a romantic beach picnic by boat, or our most popular option – revealing our gorgeous ‘Will You Marry Me’ Sail at sunset (the sail can be hoisted discretely by our onboard crew at just the right time.
+  *  a traditional bended knee approach,

+  * arriving at a romantic beach picnic by boat,

+  * or our most popular option – revealing our gorgeous ‘Will You Marry Me’ Sail at sunset (the sail can be hoisted discretely by our onboard crew at just the right time.